 It is possible to install both SMW media and CLE media with a single command to create a unified "release" that is tagged as a snapshot on the SMW system.
 Run the SMWinstall program and tell it where the CLE media is.
-This invocation creates the "target" snapshot, which was named in step 1, and then installs into that target snapshot (note that in the absence of an existing target snapshot, the installer creates one from the current running snapshot by default).
-The installer assumes that all of the SLES12 ISOs are in /root/isos.
+This invocation installs into the "target" snapshot, which was named in step 1.
+It assumes all of the SLES12 ISOs are in /root/isos.